Hamilchin/theviewfromafar/README.md

 This is a small repository for some of my writings.
+It is currently hosted at https://hamilchin.github.com/theviewfromafar.

 Its heavily inspired by the blogging philosophy of a friend of mine, Brennan Colberg - you can see his thoughts on what he calls the Minimum Viable Blog [here](https://brennancolberg.com/writing/minimum-viable-blog).
 It's a great read.